by Alan K. Lee

 The Oregon Garden Resort, featuring 103 guest rooms, restaurant, and spa, is also located adjacent to the Garden.

 Start your tour of the gardens at the Visitor Center, where you purchase your tickets.
 Pick up a free map of the gardens and check out the gift shop.
-The Visitor Center also houses the Little Leaf Cafe (soups, sandwiches, and other lunch items).
 And there is a retail nursery located adjacent to the Visitor Center where you can purchase plants grown by the garden staff and volunteers.

 The Garden is ADA compliant and all mobility devices are allowed in the Garden.
 There is a 1.4 mile paved path that runs through most of the 20+ specialty gardens.
-There is also a tram that takes guests on a 25 minute narrated tour of the Garden.
-Tickets are $3, sold on a first-come first-served basis.
+There is also a tram that takes guests on a 20 minute narrated tour of the Garden.
+Check the Garden website for more information.

 Take your time and enjoy the beauty of the Garden.
 There are plenty of benches in the gardens to sit and relax.
-There’s enough here that it wouldn’t be hard to make a full day of it.
-And you can bring your dog.
+There’s enough to see and do here that it wouldn’t be hard to make a full day of it.
+And you can bring your dog (on leash).
 There’s even a pet friendly garden.

-If you are making a day of it, dining options include the Little Leaf Cafe and the Garden View Restaurant and the Fireside Lounge at the Oregon Garden Resort.
+If you are making a day of it, the Visitor Center has grab and go snacks, and the adjacent Oregon Garden Resort has a restaurant and lounge.
 Or you can bring a picnic lunch and enjoy it in one of the designated picnic areas.
 A variety of dining options are also available in downtown Silverton.

 And if you’re visiting from outside the area, a trip to nearby Silver Falls State Park should also be on your itinerary.
 There aren’t many other places where you can see ten waterfalls on a single hike, and the trail will actually take you behind four of them.
 It’s one of Oregon’s premier attractions.